MAKArcti/docs-2_GOSH/docs/working-with-gosh/gosh-web.md

 Once done, you will be logged into GOSH.

+!!! info
+    The GOSH DAO Bot will be a member of your organization.
+    In the future, it will track changes in your repositories on Github and synchronize them with Gosh.

+    The Bot can be removed from the DAO members by voting.
+    But then there will be no automatic synchronization of repositories in GOSH if they have been changed in Github.

 ## __Create Organization__

 The Organizations page will open after your account is created.
-At first there will be no Organizations or Repositories there.

 Click **New organization** button in the Organizations section.